2shady4u/GDStudio/README.md

 - Copy the repo to "addons/cpp_file_editor/Scripts" and open there a cmd/shell.
 - Type "scons platform=Windows" without the quotes.

-Open an issue if there are any problems.
+Please, open an issue if you encounter any bugs